All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Does it matter if I take Thymosin Alpha-1 in the morning or at night?

 Both morning and evening dosing are acceptable.
-Morning is often preferred because it aligns with the immune system's natural circadian activity.
+Morning is often preferred because it matches the immune system's natural circadian activity.
 Evening dosing works well for those who experience fatigue after injection.
 The most important factor is taking it at a consistent time.

 Should I take Thymosin Alpha-1 before or after exercise?